mariuszsygnowski/parcelMarioServer/README.md

 ## What the project does?

 This application gives the parcel shipping price from any country in the world to any country in the world.
-At this moment is giving a prices (trough API) only from one wbesite: https://www.parcelmonkey.co.uk/.
+At this moment is giving a prices from website: https://www.parcelmonkey.co.uk/.
 At later stage of this application, there will be more companies like parcelmonkey, so will compare the prices.
 By default, weight and dimensions are set to minimum values and postcode are in UK mainland.
 Is possible to amend this values (by clicking into "Parcel larger than 1 m?") with selected country (source and destination), postcode, weight and dimensions.

 ## Technical notes